existans/Futtracker/README.md

 - JDK 21

 ## Installation
-1. Clone the Repository: git clone https://github.com/existans/Futtracker
+1. Clone the Repository: git clone https://github.com/existans/Futtracker;
-2. Create new database in postresSQL with name "Football"
+2. Create new database in postgresSQL with name "Football";
 3. Run Database Migrations: Use the provided SQL schema to create the necessary tables:

 CREATE TABLE team (